Xbow System Lectures

 Initial to Final

-Maxillary expansion only to open space for the upper lateral incisors, mandible rotated down and back, correcting the anterior crossbite.
+Maxillary expansion only opens space for the upper lateral incisors, and the mandible is rotated down and back, correcting the anterior crossbite.

 9 Months Braces